apify/apify-docs/docs/proxy/datacenter_proxy/examples.md

 * [requestAsBrowser()](https://sdk.apify.com/docs/api/utils#utilsrequestasbrowseroptions) function by specifying proxy configuration in the options.
 * [launchPuppeteer()](https://sdk.apify.com/docs/typedefs/launch-puppeteer#docsNav) by specifying the configuration in the function's options.

+The Apify SDK's [ProxyConfiguration](https://sdk.apify.com/docs/api/proxy-configuration) enables you to choose which proxies you use for all connections.
+You can inspect the current proxy's URL and other attributes using the [ProxyInfo](https://sdk.apify.com/docs/typedefs/proxy-info) property in your crawler's [page function](https://sdk.apify.com/docs/typedefs/cheerio-crawler-options#handlepagefunction).

 ### [](#rotate-ip-addresses) Rotate IP addresses

 IP addresses are selected at random from all available proxy servers.